Printing TCGs with our Feels Like Magic paper

 🖨️ Step 3: Printer Settings for Best Results

-When printing on C2S 330gsm black core cardstock, you’re pushing your home printer to its upper limit.
+When printing on Feels Like Magic paper, you’re pushing your home printer to its upper limit.
 Most standard laser printers can only handle ~220gsm from the main tray, so follow these tips:

 Use the Manual Feed Tray